Introduction to QCD: Hadronisation and Soft Hadron-Hadron Physics

-Starting from early concepts developed by Artru and Mennessier \cite{Artru:1974hr}, several hadronization models based on strings were proposed in the late 1970'ies and early 80'ies.
+Starting from early concepts developed by Artru and Mennessier \cite{Artru:1974hr}, several hadronisation models based on strings were proposed in the late 1970'ies and early 80'ies.
 Of these, the most widely used today is the so-called Lund model, implemented in the \Py~code.
 We shall therefore concentrate on that particular model here, though many of the overall concepts would be shared by any string-inspired method.
-(A more extended discussion can be found in the very complete and pedagogical review of the Lund model by Andersson \cite{Andersson:1998tv}.)
+(More extended discussions can be found in Andersson's book~\cite{Andersson:1998tv} and in an older comprehensive Physics Reports review~\cite{Andersson:1983ia}.)

 Consider the production of a $q\bar{q}$ pair from vacuum, for instance in the process $e^+e^-\to \gamma^*/Z\to q\bar{q} \to \mbox{hadrons}$.
-As the quarks move apart, linear confinement implies that a potential is asymptotically reached for large distances, $r$.
-(At short distances, there is a Coulomb term proportional to $1/r$ as well, but this is neglected in the Lund model.)
-Such a potential describes a string with tension (energy per unit length) $\kappa$, which has been determined (from hadron mass spectroscopy) to have the value $\kappa~\sim~1\,\mbox{GeV/fm}~\sim~0.2\,\mbox{GeV}^2$.
+As the quarks move apart, linear confinement implies that a potential is asymptotically reached for large distances, $R$.
+At short distances, there is a Coulomb term proportional to $1/R$ as well, cf.~\figRef{fig:linear}, but this is neglected in the Lund model.
+Such a potential describes a string with tension (energy per unit length) $\kappa$, with the value~\cite{Bali:1992ab}

+which, for comparison with the world of macroscopic objects, would be sufficient to lift a 16-ton truck~\cite{travis}.